Calf Workout: Top Exercises for Building Bigger Calves

 The calf is located on the posterior (back) of the lower leg.
 The calf muscle actually consists of two muscles: the gastrocnemius and the soleus.

 The gastrocnemius is the bulkier portion of the calf and the larger of the two muscles.
 It has two origins that attach to the femur.
-The medial head originates on the medial condyle of the femur and lateral head originates on the lateral condyle of the femur.
+The medial head originates on the medial condyle of the femur, and lateral head originates on the lateral condyle of the femur.
 The insertion point is the posterior calcaneus via the Achilles tendon.
 The gastrocnemius plays a role in plantar flexion of the foot and knee flexion.

 Along with several other leg muscles, the calf muscles play an important role in how an individual stands, walks, runs, and jumps, making them essential muscles for both daily living and performance-based activities.

-Best Exercises for Building Bigger Calves
+Best Calf Exercises for Building Bigger Calves

-Here are some of the best calf exercises to assign clients to build bigger, stronger calves.
+Here are some of the best calf strengthening exercises to assign your personal training clients to build bigger, stronger calves.
 Select 2-3 calf exercises to add to their workout each week.
 For muscle growth, aim for a minimum of 6-12 reps for 4-5 sets twice a week.
-Adjust exercise selections, rep ranges, and sets as needed to continue progressing.
-Weighed vests, kettlebells, dumbbells, or a weighted barbell on the shoulders are all excellent ways to add weight to the movement, depending on their ability.

 1. Standing Calf Raises